Alibaba pushes into social networking with Weibo investment

 He plans to step down as CEO on May 10 and become executive chairman.
 Alibaba is likely to go public in a listing in Hong Kong that could value the company at about $100 billion, according to industry sources.

-Alibaba has kept mum about its IPO plans, but its listing will likely be a windfall for Yahoo Inc (YHOO.O), which owns nearly a quarter of the company.
+Alibaba has kept mum about its IPO plans, but its listing will likely be a windfall for Yahoo Inc, which owns nearly a quarter of the company.

 GENEROUS FOR SINA